The following is a copy of my contract for online work. If we decide to work together, I will email a copy of this to you to sign and return to me:

 Other email address (optional):

-I confirm that I am over 18 years of age and agree to the contract of counselling/coaching.
-I understand that fees for online therapeutic/coaching work must be fully paid in advance.
+I confirm that I am over 18 years of age and agree to the counselling contract.
+I understand that fees for online therapeutic work must be fully paid in advance.